BlinkTagInc/gtfs-to-html/README.md

 ## Configuration

 Copy `config-sample.json` to `config.json` and then add your projects configuration to `config.json`.
+This is a JSON file, so ensure that your config.json is valid JSON.

     cp config-sample.json config.json